juztamau5/retro3/support/doc/plugins/guide.md

   }
 })
 ```
-  * Don't try to require parent PeerTube modules, only use `peertubeHelpers`.
-If you need another helper or a specific hook, please [create an issue](https://github.com/Chocobozzz/PeerTube/issues/new/choose)
+  * Don't try to require parent retro3 modules, only use `retro3Helpers`.
+If you need another helper or a specific hook, please [create an issue](https://github.com/juztamau5/retro3/issues/new/choose)
-  * Don't use PeerTube dependencies.
+  * Don't use retro3 dependencies.
 Use your own :)

-If your plugin is broken with a new PeerTube release, update your code and the `peertubeEngine` field of your `package.json` field.
+If your plugin is broken with a new retro3 release, update your code and the `retro3Engine` field of your `package.json` field.
-This way, older PeerTube versions will still use your old plugin, and new PeerTube versions will use your updated plugin.
+This way, older retro3 versions will still use your old plugin, and new retro3 versions will use your updated plugin.

 ### Spam/moderation plugin